gsuberland/autoregistering-cpp-factory/README.md

 - Have it inherit from `RegisterWithFactory<TBase, TClass, ...>` where `TBase` is the base type for the factory, `TClass` is the class you're currently registering, and the remaining type parameters are the constructor argument types.
 For example, if your class is called `GZip`, its base is `ICompressionMethod`, and the constructor is `unsigned char*, size_t`, then you would inherit from `RegisterWithFactory<ICompressionMethod, GZip, unsigned char*, size_t> `.
 - Reference `FACTORY_INIT` somewhere in your class, preferably in the constructor.
 This has zero runtime cost; it is just necessary to prevent the compiler's optimisation steps from eliminating the template.
 - Include a public static `CreateInstance` method that creates a new instance of the class.
 Ensure that its parameters match the constructor.
-- Include a public static `GetFactoryKey` method that returns the unique `const char*` key/name that is used to refer to the type in the factory.
+- Include a public static `GetFactoryKey` method that returns the unique `const char*` key that is used to refer to the type in the factory.
 If this is not unique, only one type with that key will be added, and which one it will be is undefined.

 Take a look at the example at the top of this document for reference.